jewettaij/cellpack2moltemplate/README.md

 The "run.in" file contains several LAMMPS commands which control how the simulations will be carried out
-(including "rigid" constraints, Verlet timestep size, temperature, langevin damping parameters, and simulation duration) There is an example "run.in" file in the "doc" subdirectory.
+(including "rigid" constraints, Verlet timestep size, temperature, Langevin damping parameters, and simulation duration) There is an example "run.in" file in the "doc" subdirectory.

 If VMD is installed, you can run moltemplate.sh with the additional